sangramVIV/devops_testing/README.md

    - Open an **incognito/private browser window**.
    - Enter the AWS EC2 public IP in the address bar.
    - You should see the deployed web application.

+## 🚀 Future Scope

+### 🔧 NGINX Installation & Reverse Proxy Setup

+ -NGINX Installation and Reverse Proxy Configuration -Set up NGINX as a reverse proxy to route traffic to backend services (e.g., Node.js, Docker containers).

+ -Optimize performance with gzip compression, caching headers, and security hardening.

+ -Automate the NGINX configuration reload with zero downtime using:

+###  Blue-Green Deployment Using Docker
+   -Implement Blue-Green Deployment to achieve zero downtime deployments:

+   -Maintain two production environments (Blue = current live, Green = new build).

+   -Deploy new build to Green, run tests, and verify health checks.

+   -Switch live traffic from Blue to Green using:

+   -NGINX reverse proxy update

+   -Docker network alias changes

+   -Rollback instantly by switching back to Blue if errors occur.

+   -This approach improves reliability and enables quick recovery from failed deployments.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this software with proper attribution.
+See the LICENSE file for full details.